rickycorte/c-sort/README.md

 to save benchmark output to `bin/output.txt`

 ## Other os
-This repo should be 100% cross platform and compilable everywhere, but I'haven't tested the compatibility!
+This repo should be 100% cross platform and compilable everywhere, but I haven't tested the compatibility!